gbuzzard/overleaf_fs/docs/source/index.rst

-.. overleaf_fs documentation master file, created by sphinx-quickstart on Fri Jun 25 14:24:26 2021.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 OverleafFS: GUI-based project browser for Overleaf Projects
 ===========================================================

-**OverleafFS** is a Python package for managing Overleaf (https://www.overleaf.com) projects in a file-browser GUI.
+**OverleafFS** (Overleaf File System) is a Python package for managing Overleaf (https://www.overleaf.com/) LaTeX projects in a file-browser GUI.

 **Key features:**